Kang-hyun Park: Music videos

-Awards and recognition
+Awards and nominations

 Kang-hyun Park received the Best New Actor award at the SACA Best Musical Actor Awards in 2017 for his performances in In the Heights, Evil Dead, and Chilseo.
 In 2018, he won the Best New Actor award at the Yegreen Musical Awards for his role as Gwynplaine in The Man Who Laughs.
 In 2019, he portrayed Lancelot in Xcalibur, earning the Best Supporting Actor award at the SACA Best Musical Actor Awards and the Korean Musical Awards in 2020.
 His performance as Orpheus in Hadestown in 2022 garnered him the Best Actor award at the 6th Korean Musical Awards, and the Star of the Year award at the 16th DIMF Awards.
 In 2024, he was nominated for the Best Actor award at the Korean Musical Awards for his role as Huey Calhoun in Memphis.